Guide to shopping Boxing Day sales online 2020

 You can usually find game console bundles on sale on Boxing Day too.
 Many stores will bundle up a bunch of games with a console to entice Christmas shoppers.
 Once Christmas shopping is done though, these bundles hit the sale section.

-Other pieces with slashed prices include the laptops and TVs released in 2018.
-These are discounted to clear way for the new models arriving in the new year.
-Also seasonal furniture also ends up on sale so stores can clear the floor and introduce the new season stock.
+Other pieces with slashed prices include the laptops and TVs released in 2019.
+These are discounted to clear the way for the new models arriving in the new year.
+Also, seasonal furniture also ends up on sale so stores can clear the floor and introduce the new season stock.

 See a snapshot of the sales